rosiebe11/dog-project/README.md

 1. Increasing the training dataset
 2. Augmenting the training data.

+A blog post has been written detailing the journey of this notebook.
+To read, head to https://medium.com/@rosiebell27/what-dog-is-that-creating-a-dog-breed-classifier-using-deep-learning-bbf87533143b

 If you would like to run this notebook, follow the instructions below.

 ## Project Instructions